Submit a Review & Earn an Amazon Gift Card

 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent and selective BRD4 degrader (DC50 ~ 5 nM).
+ZXH 3-26 is a potent and selective BRD4 Degrader (PROTAC®) (DC50 ~ 5 nM).
 Exhibits no significant degradation of BRD2 and BRD3.
 Whole proteome mass spectometry shows significant downregulation of BRD4 only.
 Active intracellularly.

 Sold under license from Dana-Farber Cancer Institute.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.